christinekimani/christinekimani/README.md

 Here are some ideas to get you started:-->

-- 🔭 Hi, I'm Christine!
-I'm a student currently diving into Flutter, Dart, and web development.
+- 🔭  I'm currently diving into Flutter, Dart, and web development.
 With a background in MySQL,
 - 📫 christinekimani881@gmail.com